 Since Philadelphia's widely publicized "restaurant renaissance" of the 1970s, this culturally and ethnically diverse city has offered restaurants for every taste and pocketbook.
-The most recent area of restaurant development is in the neighborhoods of Northern Liberties and a stretch of South Philly known as East Passyunk.
+Recent areas of restaurant development include the neighborhoods of Northern Liberties and a stretch of South Philly known as East Passyunk.

 One of Philly's happy mainstays is the now-ubiquitous BYOB restaurant, prompted by the scarcity of available liquor licenses in the neighborhoods, and the cost of buying a license (which can exceed US$300,000).

 The Rittenhouse Square District is blessed with an abundance of fine restaurants.
 South Philadelphia, where most of the city's substantial Italian population resides, offers many great Italian, Asian and Latino restaurants, and is the source of the original Philadelphia cheesesteak.

 Chinatown is a hive of restaurants—Thai and Vietnamese as well as Chinese.
 The neighborhood around the Italian Market has also given rise to a crop of Asian restaurants, between Ninth and 11th on Washington Avenue.
 Near the University of Pennsylvania, there's another cluster of ethnic establishments, including Indian, Thai, Mexican and Japanese.

 Dining times are generally 6-10 am for breakfast, 11 am-2 pm for lunch and 5-10 pm for dinner.